-For the business lines in the commercial and personal lines insurance segments, and in total for the excess and surplus lines segment, the following tables show the breakout of gross reserves among case, IBNR and loss expense reserves, net of salvage and subrogation reserves.
+For the business lines in the commercial and personal lines insurance segments, and in total for the excess and surplus lines segment, the following table detail gross reserves among case, IBNR and loss expense reserves, net of salvage and subrogation reserves.
 Reserving practices are discussed in our 2010 Annual Report on Form 10-K, Item 7, Property Casualty Insurance Loss and Loss Expense Obligations and Reserves, Page 82.